Uniswap Wallet Review 2026

 VerifiedOur Expert Verdict

-After running this wallet as my daily driver for token swaps over the past 14 months, I can tell you exactly who should use it.
-If you are an active DeFi trader executing multiple swaps per week on EVM chains, Uniswap Wallet just works.
-The swap execution is fast, the routing taps directly into Uniswap V3 pools, and cross-chain bridging to Arbitrum or Base takes maybe two taps.
-I tested swapping ETH to various altcoins during high-volatility periods, and the quoted price matched execution within acceptable slippage every time.
+For active DeFi traders executing multiple swaps per week on EVM chains, Uniswap Wallet delivers.
+The swap execution is fast, the routing taps directly into Uniswap V3 pools, and cross-chain bridging to Arbitrum or Base takes only a couple of taps.
+Quoted prices match execution within acceptable slippage, which is expected given the wallet pulls directly from the same protocol as the web interface.
 That said, this wallet is not trying to be everything.
 No Bitcoin support, no hardware wallet connection, and customer support is basically Discord or nothing.
-If you need a full-featured wallet for all your crypto, look at Trust Wallet or Exodus.
-But if swapping is your main activity and you want the official Uniswap experience in your pocket, this is the wallet I would recommend to any serious DeFi trader.
+For a full-featured wallet covering all crypto needs, Trust Wallet or Exodus are better fits.
+For traders whose main activity is swapping on EVM chains and who want the official Uniswap experience on mobile, this is the logical choice.

 Security Features